 The curtains were made from fabric that a friend bought for me

 years ago from the Ikea in New York when I was living in Miami and had never heard of Ikea.
 For wall art, I opened boxes that we'd never unpacked and found prints and a vintage linen childrens book and put them in inexpensive frames.
 I also used some self-adhesive racing stripes that I found at Lowes for a few bucks.
-Add jalepeno paint, one excited kid, and his Plan City, and we now have a Play Room.

 Labels: